w3c/wai-presentations2all/content/index.md

 #### Format - Offer handouts, slides, and other material in accessible formats

 Word processing formats are often the most flexible to meet different people's needs.
-PDF is not accessible to some participants with low vision or cognitive disabilities.
 Participants might need material in alternative formats such as large print or braille.
 If they get the material in advance electronically, they may not need it in hard copy.

 #### Materials - Ensure slides, handouts, and other electronic material for participants is accessible